harborwang/harborwang/README.md

 -->

-A data lover working in health care/bistatistics/epidemiology, logistics, and financial business.
+A data lover working in health care/biostatistics/epidemiology, logistics, and financial business.
 R is my primary coding language and also use SQL and Python

+- 🔭 I’m currently working on machine learning forecasting and prediction in financial business
-- 🌱 I’m currently learning tidyverse, R Markdown, R Shiny
+- 🌱 I’m currently learning tidyverse, tidymodels, R Markdown, R Shiny
 - 💬 Ask me about R, SQL, and Python